 - 1-2 tablespoons (15-30 ml) milk, use more as needed

 - Whisk the warm water with the teaspoon of sugar until the sugar is dissolved.
 Sprinkle the yeast on top and gently stir it into the water.
-Set aside for 5-10 minutes until the yeast is foamy.
+Set aside for 5 to 10 minutes until the yeast is foamy.

 - Add the 5 tablespoons of sugar, shortening, and salt to a heat-proof mixing bowl or the bowl of a stand mixer.
 Pour the scalded milk on top and whisk until well combined.
-Set aside and allow to cool until it's warm and no longer hot (about 110°F).
+Set aside and allow to cool until it's warm and no longer hot (about 110°F or 43°C).

 - Once the scalded milk mixture has cooled, mix in 2 cups (250 grams) of flour by hand or using the dough hook attachment on a stand mixer.
 Add the yeast mixture and mix until well combined, then mix in the egg.

-- Mix in 2 more cups (250 grams) of flour until fully combined, then mix in 1-2 tablespoons of flour at a time until the dough is easy to handle.
-Knead the dough by hand on a lightly floured surface or using the dough hook on a stand mixer on low speed for 5-10 minutes until the dough is smooth and elastic, adding a little extra flour if needed.
+- Mix in 2 more cups (250 grams) of flour until fully combined, then mix in 1 to 2 tablespoons of flour at a time until the dough is easy to handle.
+Knead the dough by hand on a lightly floured surface or using the dough hook on a stand mixer on low speed for 5 to 10 minutes until the dough is smooth and elastic, adding a little extra flour if needed.

 - Once the dough is kneaded, form it into a ball and place it into a lightly greased bowl.
 Cover and allow to rise in a warm place for about 1 hour or until double in size.

-- Once double in size, punch down the dough and roll it out on a lightly floured surface into a large rectangle.
-The dough should be about ¼-inch thick or about a 12x18 inch rectangle.
+- Once double in size, punch down the dough and roll it out on a lightly floured surface into a 12x18 inch rectangle (about 1/4-inch thick).

 - Spread the softened butter all over the dough.
 Mix the brown sugar and ground cinnamon in a mixing bowl until well combined, then sprinkle on top of the butter and gently press it down.